-Anlaby Primary School is a place where everyone can succeed and is committed to “Narrowing the gap” between vulnerable pupils and their less disadvantaged peers.
+As a school, we are committed to providing the conditions and opportunities to enable our pupils to realise their full potential in all aspects of school life.
+We recognise that some pupils from disadvantaged backgrounds may need addition support to help to overcome their barriers to learning.
+Anlaby Primary School is a place where everyone can succeed and is committed to diminishing differences between vulnerable pupils and their less disadvantaged peers.
 The Pupil Premium forms a vital part of this process.
 The targeted and strategic use of Pupil Premium funding (PPF) will help us to achieve our vision to raise attainment and accelerate progress for eligible pupils, whatever their academic starting point and potential.

 To do this we ensure that:

 Pupil Premium Implementation